 Our experiences create a simplified template of thinking

 A fourth explanation is ecological in nature.
 People may learn through experience that increasing the magnitude of a cause typically increases the magnitude of its effect.
-More batteries cause a remote control to function longer.
-Throwing a ball with more force reaches farther.
+Better batteries cause a remote control to function longer.
+Throwing a ball with more force makes it reach farther.
 Increasing the heat on a stove cooks/burns food faster.
-The more-more or the less-less relationship shows a direction, but we simplify it to represent static proportions.
-These relationships may become a generalized template of thinking called schemas or mental models for evaluating novel information and then intuitively create the Major-cause/Major-effect inference.
+The more-more or increase-increase relationships may become a generalized template of thinking called schemas or mental models for evaluating novel information and then intuitively create a big-cause-big-effect assumption.
 Because these simple templates of thinking model the world we live in, we use them to make good-enough predictions or assumptions.

 4 Ways to overcome the proportionality bias